-The website content needs to be continuously updated, such as displaying the latest articles, products, user comments, or navigation menus, etc. These dynamic data are often presented in the form of lists.In Anqi CMS, by using its powerful template engine and the intuitive 'loop iteration tag (for)', we can easily present these backend data on the website frontend, making your website full of vitality.
+Website content needs to be constantly updated, such as displaying the latest articles, products, user comments, or navigation menus, and this dynamic data is often presented in the form of lists.In AnQi CMS, by using its powerful template engine and intuitive

-The basic syntax of the "loop through tags (for)" is very intuitive:
+The basic syntax of the 'Loop Iteration Tag (for)' is very intuitive:

 {% for item in collection %}